By James S. Zacharie, 1885

 Lousiana as a Territory and a State

 In 1812, Congress called a Constitutional Convention.
-This Convention adopted a Constitution, modeled after that of Kentucky, and, April 8th, 1812, Congress passed the act admitting Louisiana into the Onion as the 18th State.
-A portion of West Florida, that is, the country east of the Mississippi River and north of Lake Pontchartrain, was annexed, and Louisiana thus constituted and comprising 41,347 square miles.
+This Convention adopted a Constitution, modeled after that of Kentucky, and, on April 8, 1812, Congress passed the act admitting Louisiana into the Onion as the 18th State.
+A portion of West Florida, that is, the country east of the Mississippi River and north of Lake Pontchartrain, was annexed, and Louisiana thus constituted and comprised 41,347 square miles.

 It became one of the United States of America, and Claiborne was elected the first Governor of the new State.
 During the administration of Governor Claiborne, the United States, being at war with England, an expedition was sent by the British against New Orleans, which resulted disastrously in the Battle of New Orleans and a loss to the attackers.